en-wl/wordlist/README.md

 scowl.txt`.

 To work with SCOWL use the `scowl` script provided in the root directory.
-This script is a very thin wrapper around the `libscowl` python module.
+This script is a very thin wrapper around the `libscowl` Python module.
 The module is not available on PyPI, but instead included with SCOWL.
 This script is meant to be run from the root directory of the SCOWL distribution.